 “Thank you.” he managed.

 “It’s getting worse.”

-“I will be fine, Hawke” he lied, endeavoring to assuage her fears.
+“I will be fine, Hawke” he assured her.

 He shrugged.
 “The fire went out.”